6 Pre-Settlement Funding Mistakes To Avoid

 It’s not uncommon for lawsuit loan companies to charge interest rates that rise as the case continues.
 With many companies, the interest can be in excess of 100%.

-Fortunately, there are reputable pre-settlement funding companies that charge lower interest rates and even some companies that only charge a one time fee and zero interest.
+Fortunately, there are reputable pre-settlement funding companies that charge lower interest rates and even some companies that only charge a one time fee and zero recurring interest.
 Additionally, the best companies spell everything out clearly in the contract.
 Have your attorney review the document before you sign if you have any questions.

 Not Understanding How Expensive The Loan Is

 There are legitimate reasons to use pre-settlement funding, and plenty of good companies are out there that will treat you fairly.